E-Bike/E-Scooter Accident Claims*

 Settlement meetings will be arranged where a settlement can be negotiated.
 Most cases are settled at this point without ever having to step foot into a courtroom and remember it’s your solicitor’s job to be with you every step of the way, right beside you to ensure that your best interests are met at all stages.
 Your solicitor is to be your trusted advisor throughout the process and to let you focus on your recovery, as they focus on settling your case.

 At Tracey Solicitors LLP, we make law accessible to all — regardless of your knowledge or experience with the claims process.
-For more information and a confidential discussion on your e-bike accident, phone 01 649 9900 where you can speak with a member of our team straight away, or email ask@traceysolicitors.ie to tell us about your case.
+For more information and a confidential discussion on your e-bike/e-scooter accident, phone 01 649 9900 where you can speak with a member of our team straight away, or email ask@traceysolicitors.ie to tell us about your case.

 What Our Clients Say